-- Ability to communicate a meaningful message that can be read and comprehended by motorists within a brief time period (dictated by the sight distance characteristics of the location and the design features of the sign).
+- 1. Ability to communicate a meaningful message that can be read and comprehended by motorists within a brief time period (dictated by the sight distance characteristics of the location and the design features of the sign).
 This is also dependent upon the posted speed limit of the roadway. - 2.
-Placement prior to freeway interchanges that offer alternate routes.
+Placement prior to freeway interchanges that offer alternate routes. - a.

-- a.
 In advance of 1-mile exit approach signing. - b.
-Maintain minimum 800-foot spacing between existing and planned overhead static sign panels and other signs, per the MUTCD. - c.
+Maintain minimum 800-foot spacing between existing and planned overhead static sign panels and other signs, per the MUTCD.
+Consider increased spacing when conditions allow. - c.
 Maintain minimum of 1450-foot distance from decision points (meets MUTCD/AASHTO Green Book requirements). - 3.
 Placement in advance of high crash locations and traffic bottlenecks. - 4.
-Placement that accommodates access for service and maintenance.
+Placement that accommodates access for service and maintenance. - 5.
+Placement in advance of system interchanges. - 6.
+Placement along key commuter or evacuation corridors.